KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

     Pinned column in a table

- To manage styles and other functionalities for columns just move to the *Settings* section.
  The below image shows how to apply *Conditional Styles* to a specific column of the table.
  If a given condition for a measure occurs it is possible to set properties as font size, font Family, background, etc.
  In case variables and parameters have been defined for the dashboard just make your choice from the *Value Type* menu to enter the related value.